-Web services based on REST Architecture, commonly known as REST-ful Web Services uses HTTP methods to implement the concept of REST architecture.
+Web services based on REST Architecture, commonly known as REST-ful Web Services use HTTP methods to implement the concept of REST architecture.
 It can be used in a variety of messaging systems and can be delivered via a variety of transport protocols.
-LEAPWORK supports making the REST request using the HTTP Request building block.
+Leapwork supports making the REST request using the HTTP Request building block.

-User can perform operations to Create/Read/Update/Delete data (CRUD operations) using REST API methods viz.
+Users can perform operations to Create/Read/Update/Delete data (CRUD operations) using REST API methods viz.
 POST/GET/PUT/DELETE requests.
-To perform REST API calls, the following four things are required in LEAPWORK.
+To perform REST API calls, the following four things are required in Leapwork.

 - URL: Provide the REST endpoint as the URL.